ispringsolutions/Player-SDK/guides/player-sdk-intro.md

 ### 4. Connect to Player

-- add new textfield which will be changed on presentation player start
+- Add a new text field which will be changed on presentation player start
-- add javascript code below to animate it
+- Add the javascript code below to animate it.

 ```diff
 <!DOCTYPE html>